lsolbach/overarch-models/docs/software-development/cloud/glossary-view.md

           transparency for both the provider and consumer of the utilized service.

 ### [Microsoft](../../software-development/cloud/provider/microsoft.md) (Concept)
-Microsoft Azure, commonly referred to as Azure, is a cloud computing service created by Microsoft for building, testing, deploying, and managing applications and services through Microsoft-managed data centers.
+Microsoft is a multinational technology company that produces computer software, consumer electronics, personal computers, and related services.
+Microsoft Azure is a cloud computing service created by Microsoft for building, testing, deploying, and managing applications and services through Microsoft-managed data centers.

 ### [Multi-Cloud](../../software-development/cloud/deployment-model/multi-cloud.md) (Concept)
 A cloud computing strategy that involves using multiple cloud services from different providers.